Difference Between Ball Valve and Gate Valve

 Valve seal capacity

-Gate valves completely close the valve disk when shut, making them ideal for high-pressure scenarios that require a secure seal.
+Gate valves close entirely, with the valve disk when shut, making them ideal for high-pressure scenarios that require a secure seal.
 On the other hand, ball valves have a small opening in the middle of the valve disc.
 Although a gate valve can open and close faster than them, too much pressure prevents it from locking firmly.

 Valve design and construction